Exercise Science

 Leo Po-Lin Chen

-Leo Po-Lin Chen is a second year Ph.D student majoring in Exercise Science.
-He is originally from Taiwan and earned both his Master’s and Bachelor’s degree in Physical Education at National Kaohsiung Normal University, Kaohsiung, Taiwan.
-He joined the Cognitive Motor Control Laboratory in the Department of Kinesiology.
-Leo’s research interests include Adapted Physical Activity/ Education (APA/ APE), exercise interventions, motor skills and executive function.
+Leo Po-Lin Chen is a fourth-year Ph.D. student majoring in Exercise Science.
+He is originally from Taiwan and earned both his Master’s and Bachelor’s degrees in Physical Education at National Kaohsiung Normal University, Kaohsiung, Taiwan.
+He joined the Sport and Exercise Psychophysiology Laboratory in the Department of Kinesiology.
+Leo’s research interests include Adapted Physical Activity/ Education (APA/ APE), exercise interventions, motor skills, and cognitive function.

 Hunter Derby

-Hunter Derby is from Columbus, MS. As a Mississippi State Alumni, Hunter is a third-generation bulldog, having earned both his Bachelor’s and Master’s degree from Mississippi State.
+Hunter Derby, PhD is from Columbus.
+As a Mississippi State Alumni, Hunter is a third-generation bulldog, having earned his Bachelor’s, Master’s, and Doctoral degree from Mississippi State.

-Currently, he is completing his Ph.D. in Exercise Science under Dr. Harish Chander and Dr. Adam Knight, specializing his research in spine biomechanics in the ergonomics.
+Currently, he completed his Ph.D. in Exercise Science specializing his research in spine biomechanics in the ergonomics.
 With earning multiple black belts and teaching traditional karate, Hunter developed his research interests in biomechanics and injury prevention and how they improve performance.